 Job and Career Growth

-When senior roles with IT Auditing can push salaries upward of €60,000 p.a., the opportunity for growth exponentially rises with each new audit completed.
-Beyond a CISA and CISM qualification, an Associate position at one of the Big 4 provides a pathway for an IT Auditor to move into senior and managerial positions.
+With senior IT auditing roles paying up to €60,000 annually, there’s a huge potential for progression with every audit that’s finished.
+Beyond a CISA and CISM qualification, an associate position at one of the Big 4 lets an IT auditor move up to senior and managerial positions.

 Due to the talent shortage in the IT audit industry, careers outside of the Big 4 and in the commercial sectors are practically guaranteed.
-A career as a systems engineer, IT technician, or network engineer is another entry point into IT auditing that provides the necessary experience to open doors.
-Commercial sectors such as the information security, cyber security, technology risk and assurance industries should be considered attractive propositions.
+A career as a systems engineer, IT technician, or network engineer is another entry point into IT auditing.
+It provides the experience to open doors.
+These include the information security, cyber security, technology risk, and assurance industries.
+They should be considered attractive.

 See also Finance Manager Salary & Pay here.